Bankruptcy

 Bankruptcy; Big Picture; Hands; Thompson Law Group

 Bankruptcy is a way to get a fresh start.
-It is governed by federal law that allows individuals or businesses to liquidate their assets or reorganize their financial affairs so that they get a clean financial slate.
-People file bankruptcy because they can no longer pay their debts.
-This usually occurs when someone has lost a job, has been ill and unable to work, or had a business fail.
-Sometimes people must file for bankruptcy when the economy changes such that individuals can no longer pay their mortgages and cannot sell their property.
-The U.S. Congress has recognized that when individuals can no longer pay their debts there needs to be a way to give individuals a “fresh start”.
+It is governed by federal law that allows individuals or businesses to eliminate debt and reorganize their financial affairs so that they get a clean financial slate.
+People file bankruptcy because they can no longer realistically pay their debts.
+This usually occurs when someone in the family has lost a job, has medical debt after an illness, is unable to work, got divorced or had a business fail.
+Many times, folks must file bankruptcy because of changes in the economy and they simply cannot afford to pay their bills and pay for basic necessities (food, utilities, housing, etc.).
+Bankruptcy eliminates many debts and also allows folks to reorganize so they can move forward with a fresh start.
 No one plans to file bankruptcy, but the option is available when it is necessary.
-There is no shame in using the federal laws designed to assist individuals in these unfortunate circumstances.
+There is no shame in using the federal laws designed to assist you if you are in these unfortunate circumstances.

 Planning for Bankruptcy